 “He shouldn’t have to go,” Mom said.
 “There are rules.
 We already lost one son.
 He doesn’t have to go.”

 Dad glared.
 “I faced The Throng three times, Woman!
 It’s not a death sentence.”

-My mom reached up and touched her eye like to rub back a tear and whispered, “I miss Jericho.”
+Mom reached up and touched her eye like to rub back a tear.
+“I miss Jericho.”

 “We all do.
 There won’t be many this time what with the last conscription being just three years back.
 He’s needed.
 We’ll still have Jacob.”